ranpeng-git/few-shot-paddle/README.md

 **Final**

+- See pretrained model in **pretrained** file.

-You can see each step of our implements with paddle compares to pytorch in **pipeline**.
+- You can see each step of our implements with paddle compares to pytorch in **pipeline**.